Nathan-Nesbitt/ICT-128/Lectures/Unit 1/Chapter 8 - Objects.md

     - stop_shower
     - set_temperature

-- We can access these propeties through variables.
+- We can access these properties through variables.
 For example, if I wanted to get the first process from the list of processes I could use the `Item` method.

 ```ps